meta

 },

-// Optional.
-Whether config values should be merged instead of overwritten.
+// [Optional] Whether config values should be merged (instead of overridden).

 cumulative: false, // default value

-// Optional.
-Function called when the config value is defined.
+// [Optional] Function called when the config value is loaded at config-time.

 // Requires `env.config` to be `true`.